 - Dealing with Difficult People

 - Establishing a vision

 - A full action cycle with clients and markets

 - Listening to our client's dissatisfactions: What do we do that bothers people we work with?

 - Our career and and our life as a design problem

 - What conversations do we need to have between us?

 Santiago had his first contact with interaction design in 1997 – designing business simulations.
 Since then, he has participated in design and development projects for Argentina, Chile, Spain, the United States and England.

 Santiago holds a degree in graphic design from the University of Buenos Aires, where he has also taught.
 He has given presentations and workshops on Usability, Interaction Design and User Centered Design since 2001.

-He is the IxDA Latin America Regional Coordinator, coordinator of the Buenos Aires IxDA local group, and currently serves as Design Director at Keikendo, a UX consultancy based on Buenos Aires.
+He is the IxDA Latin America Regional Coordinator, coordinator of the Buenos Aires IxDA local group, and currently serves as Design Director at Kambrica, a UX consultancy based on Buenos Aires.